DynamicsAndNeuralSystems/Time-reversibility/README.md

 #### Step 4: creation of dataset for analysis
 ### Notes on package management

+To create datasets from the _hctsa_ matrix of feature differences run

+    uv run src/main/python/0-dataframe_generation_dsct.py
+    uv run src/main/python/0-dataframe_generation_cnt.py

+and then, to combine them in a single dataset and extract the common features between discrete-time and continuous-time processes run:

+    uv run src/main/python/0-full_dataframe_generation.py

+This generates a Python dataframe that can be subsequently analyzed following the same procedure described above in the **1.
+Using supplied pre-processed data to reproduce results** section.

+### Notes on package management

 uv will create a virtual environment `.venv` for you in the root directory of the project after you first run `uv sync`.
 Make sure to use this virtual environment when running the Jupyter notebooks in this repositroy!

 ## Contact